HD60Hz/squad-lab1-store/README.md

 All the cart actions are virtual and does not affect the inventory till checkout time.
 The checkout update inventory products quantities, flags the cart and returns a list of purchases with total

 #### Customer REPL
-This REPL is quite similare to the store one.
+This REPL is quite similar to the store one.
 It will create a cart from the provided store when instantiated then simply, for each use case, call the new API (above), catch its exceptions and present them accordingly

 ```python
 class CustomerREPL(Cmd):